Video Game: Heroes of the Lance

 The second, and more famous, reason is that the NES port of Heroes of the Lance

-is notoriously awful.
+.
 The MS-DOS version has a modest fan following, received positive reviews upon its release, and actually led to two similar sequels, but the NES cartridge is a glitchy, nearly-unplayable mess.

 Many later writers on the subject, particularly Seanbaby